LeDragoX/Win-Debloat-Tools/README.md

 ### Software Install

+- `Upgrade All Packages`: Upgrades all Softwares installed on your machine installed through _Winget_, _Chocolatey_ (WSL will only update itself, not the distros installed)
 - `Install Selected`: Install the selected apps by marking the checkbox(es);
 - `Uninstall Mode`: Default as OFF, clicking this will switch the `Install Selected` button to `Uninstall Selected` and uninstall every selected apps (**Advice**: Blue colored buttons may not be able to uninstall completely and WSL UWP Apps, but WSL Distros will be unregistered);